 Like any hi-fi newbie I excitedly started looking for a chance to spend more money.
 The gold standard for affordable streamers nowadays is probably the WiiM Pro (Amazon link).
 It also supports streaming from Amazon Music and is Roon certified.
 However, I didn’t really want to spend £150 on an accessory for my £40 Onkyo stereo.
 Not to say the WiiM isn’t excellent – it gets rave reviews and similar streamers from larger brands can run into hundreds of pounds, but now is not the time.
 One day…

 Then I remembered the little SilverCrest, still tucked away in a box under my bed.
 The feature list still stands up against newer models, especially the cheaper August and Acrylic streamers which are very popular on Amazon.
-If I could get it working that would save a lot of hassle and money.
+If I could get it working that would save a lot of hassle and money, and it’s reasonably age appropriate for my slightly older stereo.

 Without the app the official set-up instructions no longer apply, but if you look on the rear of the packaging there is a logo that says ‘powered by UNDOK‘.
 The official SilverCrest app may be no more, but UNDOK is still going strong.
 Even better, it is free on the official Google Play and the Apple App Stores.